Contact us, we are happy to answer your questions!

 Norway’s first small-scale CHP installation

-Volter 40 Indoor unit is the first small-scale Combined Heat and Power unit installation in Norway, and it is producing renewable electricity, heat and warm water for ten buildings, allowing the campus to be fully self-sufficient regarding heat and warm water.
+Volter 40 Indoor system is the first small-scale Combined Heat and Power unit installation in Norway, and it is producing renewable electricity, heat and warm water for ten buildings, allowing the campus to be fully self-sufficient regarding heat and warm water.
 About 30 per cent of the electricity consumption is covered with the CHP and a solar system.

 This installation was done by Volter’s distributor in the Norway, ETA Norje.